Gale Woods Farm

 558 acres of water

 Enjoy a ½-mile hike around the pastures to the accessible fishing pier and non-motorized boat access.
 The reward: exploring the secluded bays of Whaletail Lake, known for its crappie and panfish.
-Canoe rentals and rack rental space are available June-September.
-Before your visit, please call Gale Woods Farm at 763-694-2001 for information on canoe rental hours.
+Canoe rentals and rack rental space are available June—September.
+Reserve a canoe or call 763-694-2001 for more information.

 Gale Woods presents unique opportunities to experience agriculture, food production and land stewardship.
 Workshops in gardening, farming, fiber arts and cooking strive to enrich lives and create connections in a casual group setting.
 The barn is open during public programs and scheduled group field trips, during which visitors can meet the animals and take part in seasonal farm activities such as collecting eggs, feeding the sheep, planting and harvesting in the garden or creating a wool-craft.